CxELabs/M365HOL/instructions.md

 1. Sign out, close you browser and open the Exchange Web App ```https://outlook.office.com```.

-   You should receive the followin message, as you are redirected through Cloud App Security before accessing the application. **Click** to continue to Exchange Online.
+  **You should receive the following message, as you are redirected through Cloud App Security before accessing the application.*

+  **Click to continue to Exchange Online.**

    !IMAGE[Warning](\Media\appc-office-12.png)

-2. [] You are now in Exchange Online but if you look at **the URL** you can verify that your session is actually being redirected to  Cloud App Security.
+2. [] You've been directed to Exchange Online

+  >:[!NOTE] **By taking a look at the the URL, you can verify that your session is actually being redirected to Cloud App Security.**

    !IMAGE[Session](\Media\appc-office-13.png)

-3. [] To test our policy, create a new mail containing the demo documents stored on **Client01** desktop as attachements and send it to your account.
+3. [] To test our policy, create a new mail containing the demo documents stored on *Client01* desktop as attachements and send it to your admin account.

    !IMAGE[Test](\Media\appc-office-14.png)